ShubhamGargSG/hehe/README.md

 # hehe
 my first repo
 <br>
-i am god of this coding world
+i am god of this coding world, the god of all the parallel universes